Dhanteras: Meaning, Significance, Rituals and Importance of Gold & Silver

 The appearance of Lord Dhanvantari

-He appeared with a pot of Amrit (Divine nectar).
-The boy was the incarnation of the Lord Vishnu and known as Lord Dhanvantari.
 Though he disappeared after handing over the Devine nectar, but Lord Vishnu foretold “He would appear again in the world to impart the divine science of Ayurveda”.
+Later that child was reborn on earth, and he gave the knowledge of Ayurveda to the whole world.
+Who was the incarnation of the Lord Vishnu and known as Lord Dhanvantari.

-As it was foretold by the lord Vishnu, Lord Dhanvantari took birth in the royal family of Kashi (the Varanasi city of present India).
+Lord Vishnu had already predicted that this child would be born in the royal family of Kashi (the Varanasi city of present India).

 The wish of Dhanteras Worship